Which type of accounting primarily focuses on providing informati... | Study Prep in Pearson+

-Which type of accounting primarily focuses on providing information to internal users for decision-making purposes?
+Which type of accounting primarily focuses on providing information to internal users for decision-making, planning, and control within an organization?

 A